 My name is Catherine V. Howard, independent translator and sole proprietor of TranslationCraft Services.
-I offer the highest caliber translations from Portuguese or Spanish into English in the social and environmental sciences.
+I offer the highest caliber translations from Portuguese, Spanish, or French into English in the social and environmental sciences.
 If this is what you need, I hope you’ll consider the degree of expertise and depth of experience I can bring to your project.

 After teaching cultural anthropology for ten years in American colleges (Bennington, Vanderbilt, Fisk, and Gettysburg), my nostalgia for Brazil grew so strong that I decided to return in 2002.
 Over the next three years, I conducted more fieldwork among indigenous peoples, taught an anthropology course in Portuguese at the University of São Paulo, and began translating research articles by colleagues.
 As word got around about the quality of my translations, I got more and more requests to translate articles, proposals, newsletters, and websites for nongovernmental organizations, such as the Socio-Environmental Institute (ISA) and the Pro-Yanomami Commission (CCPY).
+During an archival research trip to France, I also did some translating from French, a language I had studied since childhood.
 I enjoyed freelance translating so much that I decided to make it my profession.

 Since my return to the U.S., I’ve continued to translate academic texts in the social sciences and history, as well as ones in environmental research, sustainability, and creative writing.
-So if you need a translation from Portuguese or Spanish to English (or, who knows, if you’re curious about conjugating verbs in Waiwai), don’t hesitate to contact me.
+So if you need a translation from Portuguese, Spanish, or French into English (or, who knows, if you’re curious about conjugating verbs in Waiwai), please don’t hesitate to contact me.